matihope/visual_path/README.md

 * Path draw time - controls total time to draw the path
 * Grid size - controls the size of the grid in each dimension
 * Diagonal connections - controls whether algorithms will choose diagonal path

+# TODO
+ * Modify bfs to use weights
+ * Delete the diagonal setting completly